 How many houses has Asheville Area Habitat for Humanity built?

-We have completed 264 houses.
-We plan to build 14 new houses this year, as well as repair/preserve another 40 existing homes in the community.
+We have built more than 310 new houses and repaired nearly 200 existing homes.
+We plan to build 14 new houses this year and repair/preserve another 40 existing homes in the community.

 Who can apply to own an Asheville Area Habitat for Humanity home?